 3.6.
-Functions, structures, systems, and components important to safety are further categorized as either safety or safety-related.
+Functions, systems, and components important to safety are further categorized as either safety or safety-related.

 3.7.
-Safety functions, structures, systems, and components are those provided to ensure control of reactivity, removal of heat from from the coreand confinement of radioactive material, shielding against radiation, and control of planned radioactive releases, limitation of accidental radioactive releases, or to limit the consequences of anticipated operational occurrences (AOO) or design basis accidents (DBA).
+Safety functions, systems, and components are those provided to ensure the safe shutdown of the reactor or the residual heat removal from the core, or to limit the consequences of anticipated operational occurrences (AOO) or design basis accidents (DBA).